mmorri22/cse30321/cse30321-syllabus.md

 ### Assignment Grade Breakdown

 Your letter grade will be determined by the total points out of the possible 15,000.
 In other words, there is no curving in this course.
-Your grade will depend solely on how well you do, and not on how well everyone else does.

 > Note: It is my policy to not "curve" grades at the end of the semester.
+If a student is "close", I do consider the body of their semester's work, and compare it to the Notre Dame Academic Code Description for each letter grade (see below).
+But once I make my final assessment, it must be final, especially since some students going abroad or on deployment will not have an equal opportunity to request a reconsideration of their grade.

 The final grade "bins" for each letter grade: